-Most of us sit on one side of the armrest that is dangerous for our body postures.
+Most of us sit on one side of the armrest which is dangerous for our body posture.
 When you lean on one side, it will put extra pressure on that side.
 But when you sit on both sides, your body pressure distributes evenly.
 In this way, your sciatic nerves will never be irritated and keep you away from sciatic pain.

 8. Flatten Your Legs

 You should buy a chair with a footrest and raise your legs accordingly.
 But never flatten your legs and knees.
 While sitting, ensure that your legs are positioned higher than your hips.
 The best position is hips are in the lower area while the legs are on the upper side, and the back doesn’t curve forward.